saanjanaa17/Brain-Tumor-Detection-using-YOLOv8-with-keras/README.md

 * x_center, y_center: Normalized coordinates of the center of the bounding box (relative to the image width and height).
 * width, height: Normalized width and height of the bounding box (relative to the image width and height).

-2.2 Data Splitting
+### 2.2 Data Splitting
-* The dataset is split into three subsets:
+The dataset is split into three subsets:

-- **Training Set** : Used to train the model.
+- Training Set: 70% of the images, used for model training.
-- **Validation Set** : Used to validate the model’s performance during training.
+- Validation Set: 20% of the images, used to validate model performance during training.
-- **Test Set** : Used to evaluate the final trained model.
+- Test Set: 10% of the images, used to evaluate the final trained model.
-* The dataset includes tumor images from different patients, ensuring the model generalizes well to unseen data.
+The dataset includes tumor images from different patients, ensuring that the model generalizes well to unseen data.

 ### 3. Data Preprocessing
 * Data preprocessing is crucial for preparing raw data into a format suitable for training a machine learning model.
 The following preprocessing steps were applied to the images and annotations: